lifaon74/observables/README.md

 });
 ```

-In the context of IoT and sensors it may be extremely useful:
+In the context of IoT and sensors, Observables may be extremely useful:
 ```ts
 interface SmartElectricOutlet {
   state: Observerable<'on' | 'off'>;